renwid/IdeaShare/README.md

 # IdeaShare
-A real time idea sharing app
+> A Simple app where users can share their ideas in real time.
+Made with Feathers & Express